timimsms/hopscotch/README.md

 I want to contribute!
 How can I help?
 -------------------------------------
-> Note: We're currently in the midst of refactoring Hopscotch into a newer module-based format that should help make readability and maintenance a lot easier.
-While this work is in progress, we'll be halting changes to the master branch of Hopscotch, apart from major maintenance fixes.
-Please feel free to continue submitting bug reports, though do keep in mind that they not be addressed in the current iteration of the library.
-Thanks!

 See CONTRIBUTING.md for details on how to contribute back to the public Hopscotch repository on GitHub.